-1. Students able to understand the separation and qualitative estimation of anions like chloride, bromide, carbonate, nitrate, sulphate, acetate etc., and cations like lead, cadmium, bismuth, aluminum, manganese, zinc, barium, strontium, calcium and magnesium etc.,

-2. Students able to understand the separation and qualitative estimation of less common cations like tungsten, molybdenum, cerium, titanium, zirconium, vanadium and lithium.
-1. To understand the mechanism of organic chemical reactions.
+- 1. Students able to understand the separation and qualitative estimation of anions like chloride, bromide, carbonate, nitrate, sulphate, acetate etc., and cations like lead, cadmium, bismuth, aluminum, manganese, zinc, barium, strontium, calcium and magnesium etc., - 2.
+Students able to understand the separation and qualitative estimation of less common cations like tungsten, molybdenum, cerium, titanium, zirconium, vanadium and lithium.

-Synthetic organic chemistry Theory: OBJECTIVES:
+SYNTHETIC ORGANIC CHEMISTRY

-1. To understand the mechanism of organic chemical reactions

-2. To appreciate the concept of substitution, elimination and rearrangement reactions and their reaction mechanisms.

-3. To acquire a sound knowledge in the reagents employed for oxidation and reduction reactions.

-4. To gain knowledge about retrosynthesis of organic compound.
+- 1. To understand the mechanism of organic chemical reactions. - 2.
+To appreciate the concept of substitution, elimination and rearrangement reactions and their reaction mechanisms. - 3.
+To acquire a sound knowledge in the reagents employed for oxidation and reduction reactions. - 4.
+To gain knowledge about retrosynthesis of organic compound.

+Course Objectives: The student
-1. Will have thorough knowledge about the mechanism of electrophilic substitution reactions involving mechanism and elimination reactions and hence will be able to optimize the yield of a reaction and control the region chemical as well as the stereo chemical outcome of chemicalreactions.

-2. Cansuggestwaystotransformfunctionalgroupsthroughrearrangements and by employing reagents for oxidation and reduction.

-3. To gain knowledge about various reagent for synthesis of organic compound.
+- 1 Will have thorough knowledge about the mechanism of electrophilic substitution reactions involving mechanism and elimination reactions and hence will be able to optimize the yield of a reaction and control the region chemical as well as the stereo chemical outcome of chemical reactions. - 2 Cansuggestwaystotransformfunctionalgroupsthroughrearrangements and by employing reagents for oxidation and reduction. - 3 To gain knowledge about various reagent for synthesis of organic compound.

-Practicals:

-To develop analytical skill in
+Course Objectives: To develop analytical skill in

-1. Separation and identification of organic mixture.

-2. Bulk separation and identification of groups.
+- 1. Separation and identification of organic mixture. - 2.
+Bulk separation and identification of groups.

-1 Acquires knowledge in separate any organic mixture and identify it.

-2 Acquires knowledge in bulk separation and groups identification of 1.
-To understand the concept of quantum mechanics
+- 1 Acquires knowledge in separate any organic mixture and identify it. - 2 Acquires knowledge in bulk separation and groups identification of